 - Next, heat a large skillet over medium heat.
 Add olive oil.
 When olive oil is fragrant, add ground turkey.
 Break the turkey up into small pieces.
 Add in the rest of the ingredients for the ground turkey mixture, mix, and cook for 4-5 minutes.
 Remove from heat.

-- Lower oven temperature to 375ºF and place your sweet potato puree into a blender or food processor with all the ingredients for the sweet potato cheese sauce.
+- Lower oven temperature to 375ºF.
+Place your sweet potato purée into a blender or food processor with all the ingredients for the sweet potato cheese sauce.
 Blend until all ingredients are combined and the sauce is nice and smooth.

 - Spray a large 9×13-inch casserole dish with olive oil cooking spray.
 Place noodles, ground turkey, and sweet potato sauce into the casserole dish and mix until everything is coated in the sweet potato cheese sauce.
-Sprinkle with shredded cheese (optional) and place into the oven for 15 minutes.
+Sprinkle with shredded cheese (optional), place into the oven, and bake for 15 minutes.